grafana/loki/docs/sources/query/metric_queries.md

 ```

 It is only supported for instant queries and does not support grouping.
 It is useful when the cardinality of the inner
-vector is too high, e.g. when it uses an aggregation by a structured metadata label.
+vector is too high, for example, when it uses an aggregation by a structured metadata label.